NickFlach/QuantumSingularity/README.md

 ```

 ### **Contribution Guidelines**
-- **Quantum Accuracy** → All quantum operations must be physically correct
+- **Quantum Correctness** → Simulation algorithms must be scientifically accurate
-- **AI Explainability** → Every AI feature must be human-auditable
+- **Code Quality** → Follow TypeScript best practices and coding standards
-- **Interplanetary Compatibility** → Code must work across cosmic distances
+- **Testing** → Comprehensive test coverage for all features
-- **Consciousness Verification** → All changes require consciousness review
+- **Documentation** → Clear documentation for all public APIs

 ---

 ## 📜 **License**

-**Quantum License** - This software is released under a special license that requires consciousness verification for all modifications and maintains quantum entanglement with the original authors across all possible universes.
+**MIT License** - This software is released under the MIT License, ensuring it remains free and open source for all developers.

 See [LICENSE](./LICENSE) for full details.